Iran University of Medical Sciences • Journals

 Readers & authors

-Outlines expectations for accessible document formats, use of alternative text for key images, readable layouts and inclusive language across the IUMS journals portfolio.
+Outlines expectations for accessible documents, alternative text, readable layouts and inclusive language across the portfolio.

 Research data & code sharing

-Describes how authors should manage, preserve and, where appropriate, share underlying research data and analytical code to support transparency and reproducibility.
+Describes how authors should manage, preserve and share underlying research data and analytical code where appropriate.

 Data & code availability